Love Playing ‘Mario Kart 8 Deluxe’ Online? Multiplayer Is Only Free On Nintendo Switch For Limited Time

 According to Nintendo, the following features are planned to be part of Nintendo Switch’s paid online services program.

-- Online multiplayer and group chat — “Our new dedicated smart device app will connect to Nintendo Switch and let you invite friends to play online, set play appointments, and chat with friends during online matches in compatible games─all from your smart device.
+- Online multiplayer and group chat — “Our new dedicated smart device app will connect to Nintendo Switch and let you invite friends to play online, set play appointments, and chat with friends during online matches in compatible games — all from your smart device.
 A free, limited version of this app will be available for download in summer 2017.”

 - Subscriber-exclusive deals — “Special offers for subscribers may include discounts on select digital games and content.”